Fully spectral scheme for the linear BGK equation on the whole space: Totally discrete scheme

 \subsection{Time discretization}

 The variables $x$ and $v$ have already been discretized by projections on orthonormal polynomials.
 It remains to discretize the $t$ variable.
-To do this, we choose to discretize the linear ODE system (\ref{equation/schema_discret_1}) with an implicit Euler scheme.
+To do this, we choose to discretize the linear ODE system (\ref{equation/schema_discret_1}) with an implicit Euler scheme since it is unconditionally stable.
 Let $\Delta t>0$ be the time step.
 We define the instant $t_{i} := i\Delta t$ for any integer $i$.

-\ \\ Let $a_{r,n} := \int_{\mathbb{R}} \partial_{x}P_{r}(x) P_{n}(x) \rho(x) dx, \ \forall r,n\in\Iintv{0,N}$.
+\ \\ Let $\alpha_{r,n} := \int_{\mathbb{R}} \partial_{x}P_{r}(x) P_{n}(x) \rho(x) dx, \ \forall r,n\in\Iintv{0,N}$.
 We construct approximations $\tilde{C}^{i}_{k,n}$ of approximations of $\tilde{C}_{k,n}(t^{i})$ for all $ k\in \Iintv{0,K}, n\in \Iintv{0,N}, i\in\mathbb{N}$ by solving the following system of linear equations inherited from (\ref{equation/schema_discret_1}):

 \begin{small}

 \end{small}

 Remember that we set $\tilde{C}_{-1,n}=\tilde{C}_{K+1,n}=0$ for all $n\in\Iintv{0,N}$.
 The approximation of $C_{k}$ at time $t_{i}$ is defined by